CoderSales/Rust-Start/documentation/24-Crate-core-docs.md

 - even if the pointers are NULL or dangling.

-- (Note that making extra assumptions about these functions is common among compilers:
+- (extra assumptions about these functions is common among compilers:

 - clang and GCC do the same.)